SyedMuqeem03/Naagish-App/README.md

 # Mobile Application for Real-Time Voice-to-Text and Text-to-Voice Translation

 ## Project Overview
+This is a mobile application aimed at providing real-time voice-to-text and text-to-voice translation for Indian regional languages.
+The app is designed to assist individuals with hearing and speech impairments by offering both online and offline functionalities, ensuring accessibility in areas with poor connectivity.
 ## Problem

 Imagine you're traveling to a remote tribal area, surrounded by people speaking a language entirely unfamiliar to you.
 You're trying to ask for directions or buy something from a local shop, but every attempt only leads to confusion.
 For many—whether travelers, locals, or individuals with hearing or speech impairments—these communication barriers can feel isolating and overwhelming.